1. Check your latest credit report before you do anything else

 5. Keep track of your spending

 Because your holiday spending is out of the ordinary, it can be easy to forget how much you’re spending.
-Using CTOS app can help you track your credit card expenses, but don’t forget your cash purchases, either.
 Keep a list on your phone or in an old-fashioned notebook so you know how much money you’re putting toward holiday gifts.